Amu Darya: Description

-A glacier turns into the Wakhan River and joins the Pamir River about 50 km downstream.
-Bill Colegrave's expedition to Wakhan in 2007 found that both claimants 2 and 3 had the same source, the Chelab stream, which bifurcates on the watershed of the Little Pamir, half flowing into Lake Chamaktin and half into the parent stream of the Little Pamir/Sarhad River.
-Therefore, the Chelab stream may be properly considered the true source or parent stream of the Oxus.
+In 2025, Kate Leeming and Rupert McCowan led an expedition to determine the source of Chelab stream and therefore the true source of the Amu Darya (Oxus River).
+Approximately 7km from where the Chelab bifurcates the team came to the confluence of its two principal contributory streams.
+Deciding that the West stream had the largest flow, they followed it a further 7.67km, crossing 28 contributory streams along the way to reach, on 16 August, the source of the Chelab, a glacial lake at 4951m altitude.
+The lake is now considered the true source of not only the Chelab, but also the Amu Darya (Oxus River) because it is the head of the longest of the contributory streams, has the greatest flow, the highest altitude, and importantly, it has been assessed as a permanent geographical feature in the landscape (essential for it to be considered a true source).
+The team named the source Lake Malang after their esteemed Afghani guide, Malang Darya.

 The Panj River forms the border of Afghanistan and Tajikistan.
 It flows west to Ishkashim where it turns north and then north-west through the Pamirs passing the Tajikistan–Afghanistan Friendship Bridge.
 It subsequently forms the border of Afghanistan and Uzbekistan for about 200 km, passing Termez and the Afghanistan–Uzbekistan Friendship Bridge.
 It delineates the border of Afghanistan and Turkmenistan for another 100 km before it flows into Turkmenistan at Atamurat.
 It flows across Turkmenistan south to north, passing Türkmenabat, and forms the border of Turkmenistan and Uzbekistan from Halkabat.
 It is then split by the Tuyamuyun Hydro Complex into many waterways that used to form the river delta joining the Aral Sea, passing Urgench, Daşoguz, and other cities, but it does not reach what is left of the sea any more and is lost in the desert.
 Use of water from the Amu Darya for irrigation has been a major contributing factor to the shrinking of the Aral Sea since the late 1950s.
 Historical records state that in different periods, the river flowed into the Aral Sea (from the south), into the Caspian Sea (from the east), or both, similar to the Syr Darya (Jaxartes, in Ancient Greek).
 Partly based on such records, first Tsarist and later Soviet engineers proposed to divert the Amu Darya to the Caspian Sea by constructing the Transcaspian Canal.

-Watershed
+Drainage basin

 Pontoon Bridge on the Amu River near Urgench, in 2014 it was replaced by the stationary bridge.

 The 534769 km2 of the Amu Darya drainage basin include most of Tajikistan, the southwest corner of Kyrgyzstan, the northeast corner of Afghanistan, a narrow portion of eastern Turkmenistan and the western half of Uzbekistan.
-Part of the Amu Darya basin divide in Tajikistan forms that country's border with China (in the east) and Pakistan (to the south).
+Part of the Amu Darya basin divide forms Tajikistan's border with China and Afghanistan's border with Pakistan.
 About 61% of the drainage lies within Tajikistan, Uzbekistan and Turkmenistan, while 39% is in Afghanistan.